 , an authentic and house-made charcuterie and meats company based in Portland, Oregon, began as Oregon’s first USDA-certified salumeria and now offers food-lovers five Portland restaurant locations and online product availability nationwide.
 Everything that we make is handcrafted naturally with the ultimate goal of quality.
 In order to achieve a finished product that tastes as good as it possibly can, we pay fastidious attention to the details.
 Ingredients are our inspiration and we seek out the best and freshest.

 Salt & Straw Ice Cream is a family-run, ice cream company known for their taste provoking, imaginative ice cream creations.
 Every ice cream flavor is handmade in small five to ten gallon batches in local kitchens using only all natural cream from nearby farms and the best local, organic and sustainable ingredients.

 Stumptown Coffee Roasters

-began roasting exemplary coffee nearly 20 years ago.
+began roasting exemplary coffee in 1999.
 Headquartered in Portland, Oregon, Stumptown is committed to sourcing, roasting and serving some of the best coffee in the world.
-Stumptown, a staple of Ace Hotels, counts a total of 10 cafes across the country: four in Portland; two in New York; one in Seattle; one in Los Angeles; one in New Orleans; and one in Chicago.
+Stumptown counts a total of 10 cafes across the country (Portland, New York, Seattle, Los Angeles, New Orleans and Chicago).
 Their full line of high quality whole bean and Cold Brew coffees are available in cafes, restaurants, and grocery stores nationwide.

 is a national nonprofit with a mission to inspire, educate and celebrate chefs and food professionals building a better food system.